nicksamuel/pdf-tables-excel/README.md

  I had to download it and then install it from https://github.com/pdftables/python-pdftables-api/tree/master/pdftables_api.

 **The Script encoutners an error; do you have any other troubleshooting advice?**

-Two generic tips I have is to check which version of Python and PIP you are running.
+1. Two generic tips I have is to check which version of Python and PIP you are running.
 Assumig you have old version of Python installed you shoudl specific PIP3 when installing anything, and execue Python3 just to be sure.
-Next tip is to check trailing slashes on folder locations, make sure this is correct.
+2. Next tip is to check trailing slashes on folder locations, make sure this is correct.
 It's easy to get confused between forward and backward slashes, and where they shouldbe referencing a folder path.

-Lastly, check to see the number of credits left and make sure your PDF actually contains tables/actually exists in the directory.
+3. Lastly, check to see the number of credits left and make sure your PDF actually contains tables/actually exists in the directory.
 Testing a few different PDF examples is a good way of isolating whether the problem is with your code or file.
+4. Oh shit, lastly check the file extension name

 **Is there a script for just converting one file?**